webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

-If you run this code in a browser, you’ll get an output as shown in Figure 1.
+If you run this code in a browser, you'll get output like this:

 [[Image:images-f.jpg|the image displayed in a browser]]

-Figure 1: The image as it is shown in a browser.
+''Figure 1: The image as it is shown in a browser.''

 === Providing a text alternative with the alt attribute ===

-This displays the image fine, however, it is invalid HTML because the <code>&lt;img&gt;</code> element needs an <code>alt</code> attribute.
-This attribute contains text that is displayed if the image is not available for some reason.
-The image may not be available because it could not be found, loaded or because the user agent (normally a browser) does not support images.
-In addition, people with visual impairments use assistive technologies to read web pages to them.
-These technologies will read the contents of the <code>alt</code> attribute of <code>&lt;img&gt;</code> elements out to their users.
-It is therefore important to write good alternative text to describe the contents of the image and put it in the <code>alt</code> attribute.
+Although the image is displayed correctly, the HTML is invalid because the <code>&lt;img&gt;</code> element lacks an <code>alt</code> attribute.
+This attribute contains text to be is displayed if the image is not available for some reason.
+The image may not be available because it could not be found, failed to load, or because the user agent (normally a browser) does not support images.
+In addition, people with visual impairments use assistive technologies to read web pages aloud; these technologies look for the contents of the <code>alt</code> attribute to describe the image.
+It is therefore important to write good alternative text to describe the contents of the image and put it in the image's <code>alt</code> attribute for reasons of accessibility and search engine optimization.

-You’ll find a lot of texts on the web talking about “alt tags”.
-This is factually wrong as there is no tag (or element) with that name.
-It is an attribute of the <code>&lt;img&gt;</code> element and amazingly important both for accessibility and search engine optimization.
+A quick note: Many web pages &mdash; and web authors &mdash; use the term "alt tags".
+This is factually incorrect, as there is no tag (or element) with that name.
+Remember that <code>alt</code> is an ''attribute'' of the <code>&lt;img&gt;</code> element, not a tag.

-In order to make the image understandable for everybody you need to add a proper alternative text, for example in this case “View from my balcony, showing a row of houses, trees and a castle” ([http://dev.opera.com/articles/view/17-images-in-html/inlineimageexamplealt.html inlineimageexamplealt.html]):
+Thus, in order to make the image understandable for everyone, you must always include  proper alternative text, as in this example, "View from my balcony, showing a row of houses, trees and a castle":

 <syntaxhighlight lang="html5"><!DOCTYPE html>